10 Strategies to Reduce Employee Turnover and Retain Key Talent in 2023

 The saying, “one bad apple spoils the bunch,” holds true when it comes to boosting employee morale and retention.
 Likewise, if you don’t monitor or kick out toxic employees, they can push high performers out of the organization.

-6. Reward and recognise Employees
+6. Reward and recognize Employees

 Happy employees are productive employees.